 The investment in NVCF is classified as a financial instrument and carried at cost based on the capital calls made by the NVCF general partner.
 The investment in NVCF is not traded in an active market and therefore the fair value of the investment is not readily determinable.
-After an initial minimum five years to make commitments to underlying funds, the investment in NVCF will be subsequently tested for impairment on each statement of financial position date and any losses due to impairment will be recognized in the statement of operations and changes in accumulated operating surplus on that date.
+NVCF investments are subsequently tested for impairment on each statement of financial position date and any losses due to impairment will be recognized in the statement of operations and changes in accumulated operating surplus on that date.